noi-techpark/webcomp-reactive-table/README.md

 | type          | if set to date, html, image, the value will be formatted (explained later)      |
 | default       | in case the value is not [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) this will be used as default |

-This attribute has a corresponding Javascript property that can be used to feed the schema into the table, and it has the same name but prepended with a low dash: `_schema`

 ##### type

 The type indicates what kind of data is going to be present in that column.